ImperialCollegeLondon/Design-Engineering-Masters-Project/Module_and_assessment/README.md

 			</th>
 			<td><ul>
 				<li>Documents the process with a light level of clarity and detail.</li>
-				<li>Communicates through the report and viva what was done to meet the other assessment criteria.</li>
+				<li>Communicates through the report and oral examination what was done to meet the other assessment criteria.</li>
-				<li>Answers most of the assessors’ questions at the viva</li>
+				<li>Answers most of the assessors’ questions at the oral examination</li>
 			</ul></td>
 			<td><ul>
 				<li>Documents the process thoroughly, ensuring it is easily repeatable and justifiable.</li>
 				<li>Structures the report effectively and writes in clear, engaging language with appropriate flow.
 Presents and supports arguments well.</li>
 				<li>Represents and visualizes the project (data, ideas, concepts, testing) in a manner that communicates effectively.</li>
-				<li>Delivers a comprehensive description of the project’s final response during the VIVA, following a clear narrative that explains the output.</li>
+				<li>Delivers a comprehensive description of the project’s final response during the oral examination, following a clear narrative that explains the output.</li>
-				<li>Responds clearly and thoroughly to all questions from the VIVA assessors, demonstrating ownership of the project ideas, along with a strong understanding of the context, methods and tools.</li>
+				<li>Responds clearly and thoroughly to all questions from the assessors at the oral examination, demonstrating ownership of the project ideas, along with a strong understanding of the context, methods and tools.</li>
 			</ul></td>
 		</tr>
 	</tbody>